-Denise Agosto, PhD is a professor of information science in Drexel’s College of Computing & Informatics (CCI), where she also directs the MS in Library and Information Science Program.
+Denise Agosto, PhD is a professor of information science in Drexel’s College of Computing & Informatics (CCI), where she also directs CCI's Library and Information Science Program in the MS in Information Science degree program.
 As member of Drexel’s faculty for 16 years, Denise has played an integral role in training tomorrow’s information professionals.
 Among her many accomplishments, Agosto is a recipient of 2016 ALISE/Bohdan S. Wynar Research Paper Award, and the 2015 ASIS&T Thomson Reuters Outstanding Information Science Teacher of the Year Award.
 She holds a PhD from Rutgers’ School of Information, Communication & Library Studies, a Master of Library and Information Science from the University of Austin (with a focus on Hispanic and Latin American librarianship), and a Bachelor of Science in Linguistics and Portuguese (magna cum laude) from Georgetown University.

 CCI: Tell us a little bit about your research interests:

 Denise Agosto: I study how children and teens use information technology (everything from cell phones, to computers, to books, and more) and how we can design library and other informal educational services to support and enhance their use of technology.

 CCI: What research are you working on currently?

 DA: I'm working with researchers from the University of Wisconsin and the University of Oklahoma to learn about the kinds of information parents need to help guide their children in the smart use of screen media.
 We'll use our understanding of parents' needs to design educational guidelines for parents, teachers, librarians, doctors, and others for promoting children's healthy, safe screen media behaviors.

 CCI: What are the most pressing issues in the field of information science today?